 Mt.
 Nebo/Dead Sea

 Stand where Moses stood on Mt.
 Nebo with a glimpse of the “promised land.”
 See the mosaics that the ancient Christians made.
 Think about what it was actually like for Moses and the Jews to wander and travel through the desert after leaving Egypt.
 Consider what early Christianity looked and felt like.
 Then head to a Dead Sea children-friendly resort, grab a drink, and chill out.
 Yes, the salty water is interesting to float in for a minute and it is silly fun to rub yourself down with mud.
 But for a bit of relaxation and downtime, the resorts, with big family-friendly pools and sunny dry weather are a perfect spot to unwind after sight-seeing.
+So many people flock to Jordan, and even Israel, to see the Dead Sea.
+It’s a big tourist attraction.
+For those considering a visit to the Dead Sea, it might be worth contacting an Israel travel company to see if they could arrange that for you.

 What we did wrong: